doasare/Social-Integration/README.md

 ===================

 ##PROJECT
-A Study into a social network integration to achieve a single page view To present, interact, and manipulate the collection of resource on a single platform.
+A Study into a social network integration to achieve a single page view.
-- MEDIA
+To present, interact, and manipulate the combination of social network services on a single platform.

-- POSTS
+This test includes ** instagram, Facebook and Twitter

-## PHP
+Written in PHP